Protocols

 The DiceGame protocol is a protocol that can be adopted by any game that involves dice.

 The DiceGameDelegate protocol can be adopted to track the progress of a DiceGame.
 To prevent strong reference cycles, delegates are declared as weak references.
-For information about weak references, see Strong Reference Cycles Between Class Instances.
+For information about weak references, see Strong Reference Cycles Between Class Instancesarrow-up-right.

 Marking the protocol as class-only lets the SnakesAndLadders class later in this chapter declare that its delegate must use a weak reference.
 A class-only protocol is marked by its inheritance from AnyObject, as discussed in Class-Only Protocols.